Blueberries for Sal: Illustrations

+Interpretation

+The story is often interpreted as an idealized fable on the subject of ethnicity and cultural differences.
+Little Sal and Little Bear, being young and innocent, do not see any differences between their cultures and happily accept the different versions of motherhood they encounter.
+The story shows that differences in food and childrearing practices are accepted by young children as part of that family's difference, regardless of their cultural background.

 Film adaptation

 The book was adapted as a short film in 1967 by Weston Woods, narrated by Owen Jordan.
 The short simply consisted of shots of the original book's illustrations - colorized therein - and featured a musical score performed entirely by woodwind instruments.
 This short film is included on the Scholastic DVD Make Way for Ducklings and More Robert McCloskey Stories (2004), along with Make Way for Ducklings and Time of Wonder.